dvaitam/codeforces/README.md

 - `auto.go` – convert existing C++ solutions to Go using the Codex CLI.
 - `auto_so.go` – generate Go solutions from problem statements with Codex.
 - `webserver.go` – simple HTTP server for browsing problems and submitting solutions locally.
-- Extra programs like `brute.go` or `probe.go` are experimental helpers.
+- Extra programs like `brute.go` or `probe.go` are helper utilities.

 All Go utilities build with the standard tooling.
 Example: